 This is extremely useful in terms of data storage and retrieval, because the hash table only takes up a little more storage space than the values themselves.
 It also allows access in a short, relatively constant timeframe, when compared to some of the alternatives for storage and retrieval.

 The above is just an overview of how these hash functions work, serving as a stepping-stone to understanding how cryptographic hash functions work.
-This publication from the Virginia Polytechnic Institute and State University gives a more thorough description if you want to learn more about hashing and data retrieval.
+This tutorial from the Virginia Tech Algorithm Visualization Research Group gives a more thorough description if you want to learn more about hashing and data retrieval.